Wills & Trusts

 How can I tell if we need probate?

-You will need probate in Minnesota if the decedent owned real estate in his/her name alone or if the decedent owned assets in his/her name along that total more than $75,000.
-If the assets designated who was to receive that asset when the decedent died, you might avoid probate.
+You will need probate in Minnesota if the decedent owned real estate in his/her name alone or if the decedent owned assets in his/her name alone that total more than $75,000.
+If the asset designates who is to receive that asset when the decedent died (through a beneficiary designation), you might avoid probate.
 You should speak with a Minnesota probate attorney to determine whether you need probate.

 How long does probate take?